omaskery/shenzhen.io-assembler/README.md

 # Assembly Syntax

-The assembly used is almost entirely identical to that in SHENZHEN.IO, the syntax is the same but some compile-time 'macro' instructions have been added as described below:
+The assembly used is almost entirely identical to that in SHENZHEN.IO, the only differences are:

+## Preprocessor Directives

+There is currently only one supported directive:

+- `!include "some/filepath/here.asm"` - textually includes the specified file in-place

+## 'Macro' Instructions

 | Mneumonic | Argument 1 | Argument 2 | Explanation
 | --------- |:----------:|:----------:| -----------